 Japan-UK Foreign Ministers’ Telephone Talk

-On November 24, commencing at 5 p.m. for 30 minutes, Mr. HAYASHI Yoshimasa, Minister for Foreign Affairs of Japan, held a telephone talk with the Rt Hon Elizabeth Truss MP, Secretary of State for Foreign, Commonwealth and Development Affairs, Minister for Women and Equalities of the United Kingdom.
+On November 20th, commencing approximately at 07:30 p.m. for about 20 minutes, Ms. KAMIKAWA Yoko, Minister for Foreign Affairs of Japan held a telephone talk with the Rt Hon David CAMERON, Secretary of State for Foreign, Commonwealth and Development Affairs of the United Kingdom of Great Britain and Northern Ireland.
 The overview is as follows.

 - At the outset, Minister Kamikawa congratulated Foreign Secretary Cameron on his appointment, and mentioned that she had visited Foreign Secretary Cameron’s office 6 years ago as a member of a research group of the House of Representatives on the Constitution to have his views about the UK’s referendum on Brexit.
 Minister Kamikawa expressed her intention to work together with Foreign Secretary Cameron to further elevate Japan-UK relations and to tackle various challenges of the international community.
 In response, Foreign Secretary Cameron mentioned that he remembered well about the meeting with Minister Kamikawa, and stated that he was pleased to be able to cooperate with Japan as Foreign Secretary, and expressed his willingness to work closely with Minister Kamikawa.

 - Two Ministers affirmed to deepen the cooperation in a wide range of fields including security and economy towards the free and open international order based on the rule of law, sharing the recognition that security and prosperity of the Euro-Atlantic and the Indo-Pacific are inseparable.